 Water is essential in numerous cellular processes.
 In fact, in the presence of water, dehydration synthesis and hydrolysis are the biochemical processes that are used to either build or break down the said biological molecules.

-Let’s take a look and explore what actually happen in these reactions.
+Let’s take a look and explore what actually happens in these reactions.

 Table of Contents